blcxtranslations/blcx/_translated/chapter-0054.md

 Even better, because spiritual power needed to be poured into the globe, he could control how much he poured into it and as a result how much cultivation he wanted to hide.
 If he poured more into it, then there would be less spiritual power left in his meridians and dantian and this his cultivation would appear lower.

 Lin Xuan tested it out and discovered that the most he could hide was ninety percent of his spiritual power.
-Thus, if someone probed his cultivation, they would mistake him for a cultivator at the first layer of the Spirit Gathering stage.
+Thus, if someone probed his cultivation, they would mistake him for a cultivator at the first layer of the Spirit Condensation stage.

 But no matter how hard Lin Xuan tried, he could not hide all the spiritual power is his body.
 One cannot be too greedy, Lin Xuan was already satisfied with this kind of result.